FAQ

 Yes, you can.
 Your profiles are saved in the system with your credentials in the keychain.
 Therefore, you can connect and disconnect the VPN without opening the app.

-Q: What requirements should a server certificate meet in order to pass TLS validation?
+Q: What requirements should a server certificate meet in order to pass TLS server verification?

 iOS has implemented more strict rules on server certificates since iOS 13.
-See below links for more information.
+See below link for more information.

 https://support.apple.com/en-us/HT210176